 ¼ tsp salt

-- Preheat oven to 375F.
-Spray a muffin tin with cooking spray or grease with coconut oil or line with silicone muffin liners.
+1. Preheat oven to 375°F. Spray a muffin tin with cooking spray or line with silicone muffin liners.

-- Place ground flaxseed or chia seeds and water in a small bowl.
+2. Place ground flaxseed or chia seeds and water in a small bowl.
 Stir and set aside to “gel.”
+(Omit this step if using eggs.)

-- Store cooled oatmeal cups in an air-tight container in the refrigerator or wrap individually and freezer for a quick breakfast or snack on-the-go.
+8. Store cooled oatmeal cups in an air-tight container in the refrigerator or freezer for a quick on-the-go breakfast or snack.